Hats-Protocol/hats-protocol/README.md

 Tophats are the one exception to the rule that a Hat's admin must be another hat.
 A Tophat is a Hat that serves as its own admin.

 The root of a Hat tree is always a Tophat.
 Typically, a DAO will wear the Tophat that serves as admin for the tree of Hats related to the DAO's operations.

+### Addressable Hat Ids
+Hat ids are uint256 bitmaps that create an "address" &mdash; more like an web or IP address than an Ethereum address &mdash; that includes information about the entire branch of admins for a given hat.

+The 32 bytes of a hat's id are structured as follows:
+- The first 4 bytes are reserved for the top hat id.
+Since top hat ids are unique across a given deployment of Hats Protocol, we can also think of them as the top level "domain" for a hat tree.
+- Each of the next 28 bytes refer to a single "Hat Level".

+This means there are 29 hat levels, beginning with the top hat at level 0 and going up to level 28.
+At hat at level 6 will have 6 admins in its branch of the tree, and therefore its id will have non-zero values at levels 0-5 as well as its own level.
+Since these values correspond to its admins, all that is needed to know which hats have admin authorities over a given hat is to know that given hat's id.

+#### Hat Tree Space
+A hat tree can have up to 28 levels, plus the top hat (tree root).
+Within those 28 levels are 224 bits of address space (remember, one level is one byte), so the maximum number of hats in a single hat tree is $2^{224} + 1 \approx ~2.696 * 10^{67}$, or well beyond the number of stars in the universe.

+#### Displaying Hat Ids
+Unfortunately, the rich information embedded within a hat id is hard to see when the id is converted to base 10, which is how most applications and front ends display uint256 numbers read from smart contracts.

+It is recommended for front ends to instead convert hat ids to hexidecimal, revealing the values of the bytes &mdash; and therefore the hat levels &mdash; directly.

+For example, instead of a hat id looking like this under base 10: `27065670334958527282875471856998940443582285201907529987323758379008`

+...under hexidecimal it would look like this: `0x0000000101010000000000000000000000000000000000000000000000000000`

+In this second version, you can clearly see that this hat is...
+- a level 2 hat
+- is in the first hat tree (top hat id = 1)
+- is the first hat created at level 2 within this tree
+- admin'd by the first hat created at level 2 within this tree

 ### Oracles
 Oracles have authority to rule on the good standing of wearers of a given Hat.
 This authority is reflected in an oracle's ability to trigger revocation of a Hat from a wearer, which burns the wearer's Hat token.